 I have never watched a film that induced more eye rolls, shoulder shrugs, raised eyebrows, pained and confused glances and mutters of, What the hell (boy)?
 By the time the resurrected torso of a Russian skeleton appears to make cheesy puns and wisecracks, you should have left the theater, demanded full compensation, and maybe, if you’re into it, destroyed whatever Hellboy display was within burning distance.
 Comic book aficionados may enjoy the fruits of Hellboy but general audiences will simply shrug.
 I’m amazed that the majority of film critics seem to think positively about this movie.
 Maybe I’m the last sane person in an insane world but Hellboy is one of the worst films of the year and one of the craziest films you could ever hope to see in a lifetime.

 Nate’s Grade: D+

-Posted on April 3, 2004, in 2004 Movies and tagged action, bad movies, comic book, demons, doug jones, guillermo del toro, john hurt, monsters, nazis, ron perlman, sci-fi, selma blair.
+Posted on April 3, 2004, in 2004 Movies and tagged action, comic book, demons, doug jones, guillermo del toro, john hurt, monsters, nazis, ron perlman, sci-fi, selma blair.
 Bookmark the permalink.
 Leave a comment.